denehoffman/gitcal/README.md

 ## Time

 By default, `gitcal` will display past 365 days of information.
 However, the `--ytd` and `--month` arguments can be used to instead use the year-to-date starting at January 1st or the days since the beginning of the month respectively.

+# See Also

+Check out [ghfetch](https://github.com/SafarSoFar/ghfetch) for a similar command which also prints GitHub info in a `fetch`-style output!